 Today, men & women alike, young & old, enjoy Isla Mujeres – including us here at DIY Travel HQ.

 It’s just 7km long, with most travellers based around the downtown area at the northern tip.

 The main street along the coast is lined with restaurants, bars & souvenir stalls.

 This is Mexican tourism at it’s biggest & baddest, with the number of American tourists to prove it… nevertheless its one of the top destinations on the Yucatan Peninsula.

-However, there are many things to see & do on this island paradise, though you will need wheels for most of it – golf carts to be exact.
+However, there are many things to do on Isla Mujeres though you will need wheels for most of it – golf carts to be exact.